umutkcbs/hope-autonomous-driving/README.md

   - [Version 2](https://www.instagram.com/p/CJ_LCKqpxc_/)

 ## Limitations
+Not compatible with 1.40.
+Because high beams don't affect shadows.
 Shadows can confuse the model [(for example this clip)](https://drive.google.com/file/d/1aLDsOZm6rvWgT6dJnb04MZIDKJk0hzMj/view?usp=sharing).
 To avoid this you can use high beams.
 The supervised learning model is powerful as dataset.
 If you use 5 or 10 hours of driving footage instead of 1 hour, the model performance will increase amazingly.
 If I do it before you do, I'll upload the model here ;)